What Happens if You Can't Pay Your Credit Card Bills?

 Asking how programs work, how long they last and how interest is charged can help you make an informed decision about how to handle payments.
 Ignoring the problem could make things worse.

-Remember, missing payments can have a lasting impact on your credit score.
+Remember, missing payments can have a negative impact on your credit scores.
 But don’t be afraid to reach out to your lender directly.
 There may be resources available to help.